 Dividends.
 Each holder of Series B-2 Preferred Stock shall be entitled to receive, (x) commencing from the date of issuance of such Series B Preferred Stock through and including the Conversion Date, dividends at the rate of 11.5% per annum of the Original Issue Price and (y) commencing from the date after the Conversion Date until the earlier of the tenth anniversary of the closing of the offering and the date such Series B-2 Preferred Stock are no longer outstanding, dividends at the rate of 8% per annum of the Original Issue Price.
 The Series B Dividends shall be cumulative, whether or not earned or declared, and shall be paid upon liquidation, conversion and redemption or upon a Fundamental Change (as defined below).
 Prior to the Conversion Date, the accrued dividend shall be payable in shares of the Series B-1 Preferred Stock.
-From and after the Conversion Date, the accrued dividend shall be payable in shares of the Series B-1 Preferred Stock.
-From and after the Conversion Date, the accrued dividend shall be payable in shares of the Series B-1 Preferred Stock.
 From and after the Conversion Date, the accrued dividend shall be payable in the Series B-1 Preferred Stock or cash, to be determined at Aastrom's election.
 Dividends that would accrue on the Series B-1 Preferred Stock had they remained outstanding until the Conversion Date (the "Accelerated Dividends") will be accelerated and payable as of the date of the Fundamental Change, liquidation, dissolution, or winding up.
-A Fundamental Change shall mean (a) any "person" or "group" that is not an affiliate of any holder of shares of series B Preferred Stock, or (c) a merger, consolidation, business combination or similar transaction the result of which a "person" or "group" that is not an affiliate of any holder of shares of Series B Preferred Stock, or (c) a merger, consolidation, business combination or similar transaction the result of which a "person" or "group" that is not an affiliate of any holder of shares of Series B Preferred Stock owns voting s
+A Fundamental Change shall mean (a) any "person" or "group" that is not an affiliate of any holder of shares of Series B Preferred Stock becoming the "beneficial owner" of voting securities of Aastrom, representing 66 2/3% or more of the outstanding voting securities of Aastrom other than in connection with a transaction described below, (b) a sale of all or substantially all of our assets to a person that is not an affiliate of any holder of shares of Series B Preferred Stock, or (c) a merger, consolidation, business combination or similar transaction the result of which a "person" or "group" that is not an affiliate of any holder of shares of Series B Preferred Stock owns voting securities representing 66 2/3% or more of the outstanding voting securities of the surviving entity upon completion of such transaction.